 Students returning from an approved leave do not need to be readmitted.

-- Be a graduate student in good standing (3.0 or above), with at least one semester of prior graduate enrollment at UNL.
+- Be a doctoral student in good standing (3.0 or above), with at least one semester of prior graduate enrollment at UNL.

 - Get approval from their graduate program.